 Great, now we have our results aligned to each customer name.
 In the results here we can immediately see that the sales are rather distributed across all our customers with the highest customers only having 2.64% associated to them.

 We don’t even need these intermediary numbers anymore.
 We can just show the percentage.

-What’s really cool now is when can start slicing the data by some of our other dimensions and get the % of totals for the new context (our new filters).
+What’s really cool now is we can start slicing the data by some of our other dimensions and get the percent of totals for the new context (our new filters).

 Let’s check this out by bringing in products and countries, and see how our results change.

 ***** Related Links *****